zchalmers/CSE360-TeamProject/README.md

 5. Standup Meetings File - file containing Standup Meeting recordings and notes

-This is a WIP project program that is mean to be a trusted Q&A search program that will allow a user to login, generate invite codes to invite new members, maintain the database of users including their roles/password reset, and much more.
+This is a WIP project program that is meant to be a trusted Q&A search program that will allow a user to login, generate invite codes to invite new members, maintain the database of users including their roles/password-reset, and much more.
 Many features are not yet implemented as we add support for additional user roles and interactions.

 ### Installation : (Using Eclipse IDE for Windows)